nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="usersIdFollowers"></a>
 # **usersIdFollowers**
-> GenericMultipleUsersLookupResponse usersIdFollowers(id, maxResults, paginationToken)
+> GenericMultipleUsersLookupResponseEntity usersIdFollowers(id, maxResults, paginationToken)

 Returns user objects that follow the provided user ID